papicella/cli-snyk-getting-started/README.md

 ## Snyk Container demos

-The next two examples show how to run a container test and monitor,.
+The next two examples show how to run a container test and monitor.
 You can add ignores, add projects tags as well as set severity-threshold much like open-source scans as detailed below

 [Snyk Container test options](https://docs.snyk.io/snyk-cli/commands/container-test)

 ### Running a container test

-- Run a test using a conmand as follows "**snyk container test pasapples/snyk-boot-web:v1**"
+- Run a test using a command as follows "**snyk container test pasapples/snyk-boot-web:v1**"

 ```shell